 Individuals thinking about starting an exciting career in the rapidly advancing field of ultrasound and sonography should consider taking the leap now.
 These methods stand out as useful techniques in the healthcare field, replacing older, more invasive diagnostic tests.
-Due to medical advancements and the need for more healthcare professionals to keep up with the aging baby boomer population, the Bureau of Labor Statistics projects that the number of sonographer positions will experience 17% growth between 2016 and 2026.
+Due to medical advancements and the need for more healthcare professionals to keep up with the aging baby boomer population, the U.S. Bureau of Labor Statistics (BLS) projects that the number of sonographer positions will experience 17% growth between 2016 and 2026.
 Earning an ultrasound technician certification online can pave the way for a successful career with above average earnings.

 Best Online Certificate in Ultrasound and Sonography Programs

 A Catholic university founded in 1924, Misericordia University is in Dallas, Pennsylvania, and has an enrollment of nearly 3,000 students.
 Its College of Health Science and Education offers a certificate in diagnostic medical sonography (DMS).
 The 18-month program provides ultrasound technician certification online for working adults who require scheduling flexibility.